 If you are not applying to a college that is on this list you can focus all of your test prep efforts on the other portions of the test.
 That will be the case for most students.
 However if you are applying to one of the colleges on this list you will have to prepare for the SAT or ACT essay.

 What are the college admissions folks who read your essay looking for?
 As with your English teacher, they are looking for unity, coherence, and excellent grammar and punctuation.
-They want your essay to have an appropriate tone, your argument to address the topic provided, and finally, they want to see evidence of your critical reasoning to be supported by textual evidence.
+They want your essay to have an appropriate tone, your argument to address the topic provided, and your critical reasoning to be supported by textual evidence.

 At A+ Test Prep and Tutoring, we specialize in helping students navigate the testing process.
 That includes helping you with essay writing!
 If you need instruction or practice in any aspect of the SAT or ACT essay, we have experienced writing tutors who will work with you until you feel confident.

 If you would like more information, our Client Service Directors Anne Stanley and Susan Ware are available to answer questions and provide solutions.
 You may reach either of them by calling A+ Test Prep and Tutoring at 215-886-9188.